Genetic Counseling Frequently Asked Questions

 Whom should I ask for letters of recommendations?
 Three personal letters of recommendation are required for admissions, including at least one from a college professor and one from a practicing genetic counselor or comparable health professional.

 Can I visit Arcadia's Genetic Counseling program?
 Graduate Open Houses are held three times a year in the months of April, August and November.
-Other dates can be arranged by contacting the program Director.
+Other dates can be arranged by contacting the program director.

 Is there a thesis requirement?
 Each student develops and performs an independent research project.
 The projects are initiated in the second semester of the first year and written up as a thesis by the end of the second year.
-Many of these projects are subsequently submitted for presentation at national meetings or for publication.
+Many of these projects are subsequently submitted for presentation at national meetings and/or for publication.